 Winter is coming and it's easy to let the blues take hold.
 Maybe it's time to consider your next escape instead.
-With the world starting to open again, it's time to cash in all those unused vacation days and really spoil yourself with a dream vacation in one of world's most luxurious hotels.
+With the world starting to open again, it's time to cash in all those unused vacation days and really spoil yourself with a dream vacation in one of the world's most luxurious hotels.

-Goway can take you to some of the world's best hotels in exotic locations all over the globe. treat yourself to fine dinning, spa days and some of the best of local life, wherever it is you choose to go.
+Goway can take you to some of the world's best hotels in exotic locations all over the globe.
+Treat yourself to fine dinning, spa days and some of the best of local life, wherever it is you choose to go.

 Belmond Sanctuary Lodge, Peru

 Located high above the town of Aguas Calientes, the Belmond Sanctuary Lodge offers luxury, relaxation, and unrivaled access to the Lost City of Machu Picchu as the only hotel located on the mountaintop.
 This exclusive hotel has only 31 rooms, giving you ample space to recharge and catch your breath after a day of exploring an ancient world wonder.
 Guests can (and should) take advantage of the exclusive amenities and activities.
 How does sunrise yoga overlooking dramatic Huayna Picchu sound?
 Maybe start your day with a cup of tea and a few minutes of reflection in the orchid garden.
 Enjoy the very best of Peruvian cuisine using locally-sourced ingredients and, of course, sample a pisco sour at the bar.